Infostealers

 Why are infostealers so bad?

-SpyCloud recaptured thousands of breaches from the criminal underground in 2023, 61% of which were exfiltrated from infostealer malware-infected devices.
-Data stolen with infostealers can be used for various criminal activities by threat actors, including account takeover, identity theft and financial, and used to gain unauthorized access to systems and networks, leading to a data breach or ransomware.
-Another challenge with infostealers is their dissolvable nature; they often execute and can remove themselves within seconds, leaving no trace of an attack and no forensic artifacts on the victim’s device to inform defenders on the type of attack encountered.
+SpyCloud recaptured over 642.4 million records from 13.2 million unique malware infections last year.
+Data stolen with infostealers can be used for various criminal activities by threat actors, including account takeover, identity theft and fraud, and used to gain unauthorized access to systems and networks, leading to a data breach or ransomware.
+Another challenge with infostealers is their non-persistent nature; they often execute and can remove themselves within seconds, leaving no trace of an attack and no forensic artifacts on the victim’s device to inform defenders on the type of attack encountered.

 What information is collected by infostealers?

-Infostealer malware can collect any information from an infected device and its browser, such as:
+Infostealer malware can collect any, and all, information from an infected device and its browser, such as:

 • Login credentials: Usernames, passwords, and other authentication details like session cookies for various online accounts.
 We’re now starting to see infostealers exfiltrate 2FA tokens and passkeys.